rangv/MarchWorkshop/AzureIoTCentral/README.md

     ![Connected air conditioner measurements](images/eventnew.png)

-2. Each type of Event you define for a device template includes [configuration options](howto-set-up-template.md) such as:

-   * Display Name.
-   * Field Name.
-   * Severity.

-     To configure your **Fan Motor Error** event, use the information in the following table:
+2. To create **Fan Motor Error** event, use the information in the following table:

      | Setting              | Value             |
      | -------------------- | -----------       |